josvelema/milestone1-UCFD/README.md

 User story’s

--          User#1
+#####         User#1

-As a fan of underground electronic music i want to find music of that genre so i can listen and download tracks.
+>As a fan of underground electronic music
+>i want to find music of that genre
+>so i can listen and download tracks.

 - Features for User#1

-Abiliaty to listen to music & soundcloud intergration Find out about SSE’s music & download/listen
+>Abiliaty to listen to music & soundcloud intergration

+>Find out about SSE’s music & download/listen

 - Value for me

-  More listeners of my music
+>  More listeners of my music
+---

--         User#2
+#####        User#2

-As an visitor of an SSE’s concert i want to look up more information about SSE so i can read more about his music and find out about upcoming events
+>As an visitor of an SSE’s concert
+>i want to look up more information about SSE
+>so i can read more about his music and find out about upcoming events

 - Features for User#2

-Biography section
+>Biography section

-event section with events in the past (image gallery with captions) and upcoming events in a calender
+>event section with events in the past (image gallery with captions)
+>and upcoming events in a calender

 - value for me

-gain more fans and more visitors of my events
+>gain more fans and more visitors of my events
+---

- -         User#3
+ #####        User#3

-As a label owner
+>As a label owner
-i want to contact SSE
+>i want to contact SSE
-so i can invite him to release a track on my label.
+>so i can invite him to release a track on my label.

 - Features for User#3

-Feedback ability in music section contact form
+>Feedback ability in music section

+>contact form

 - value for me

- getting my music released
+> getting my music released
+---

-  -        User#4
+#####       User#4

-As an electronic music artist
+>As an electronic music artist
-i want to find fellow producers so i can exchange knowledge and collaborate
+>i want to find fellow producers
+>so i can exchange knowledge and collaborate

 - Features for User#4

-Linking the website on soundcloud and facebook contact/feedback form
+>Linking the website on soundcloud and facebook

+>contact/feedback form

 - value for me

- make music with other producers
+> make music with other producers
+---
 #### 1.3.
 Wireframes

-The wireframes were designed using [Balsamiq](https://balsamiq.com/).
+The wireframes were designed using [draw.io](https://draw.io/).
 They're accessible in the following links:

 |                 Desktop                 |             Mobile             |
 | :-------------------------------------: | :----------------------------: |